bgcasey/code_standards/README.md

 ---
 ## 1. Code Styling

 Style R code according to the conventions outlined in the [tidyverse style guide](https://style.tidyverse.org/index.html).
 Google's [R style guide](https://google.github.io/styleguide/Rguide.html) is based in this.
-While it is recommended that you familiarize yourself with the  [tidyverse style guide](https://style.tidyverse.org/index.html), here are some highlights:
+While you are encouraged to familiarize yourself with the tidyverse guide, here are some highlights:

 ### Filenames

 Give your files meaningful names and avoid special characters.
-Use a consistent file naming convention.
-Naming conventions include:
+Use a consistent naming convention:

 - **snake_case**:
     - Words are separated by underscores (`_`).
-    - All letters are typically lowercase.
+    - Letters are lowercase.
     - Example: `1_your_code_name.R`.
 - **kebab-case**:
     - Words are separated by hyphens (`-`).
-    - All letters are usually lowercase.
+    - Letters are lowercase.
     - Example: `1-your-code-name.R`.
 - **camelCase**:
-    - The first word is lowercase, and each subsequent word starts with a capital letter.
+    - The first word is lowercase, and subsequent words start with a capital letter.
     - No spaces or special characters between words.
     - Example: `1YourCodeName.R`.

-Prefix files with numbers to show the order in which files should be run:
+Prefix files with numbers to show the order that files should be run:

 ```
 00_process_response_data.R